-by diagonalizing the matrix Eq.
-(28) based on an ensemble of trajectories with total energy $E = -11.0\varepsilon$ .
-The directions of the first, second, and third column vectors of G in Eq.
-(30) are depicted in Fig. 3(b) with labels $a'1$ , $a'2$ , and $a'3$ respectively.
-Eq.
-(30) as well as Fig. 3(b) indicate that the first gyration radius $a_1$ contributes the most to $a'1$ as can be seen from the fact that the magnitude of the (1,1)-component of G is the largest among the components in the first column.
-Similarly, the third gyration radius $a_3$ contributes to $a'1$ the second most, while $a_2$ contributes the least to $a'1$ .
-We also see that $a'2$ overlaps largely with $a_2$ .
+are depicted in Fig. 3(b) with labels a'1 , a'2 , and a'3 , respectively.
+Equation (30) as well as Fig. 3(b) indicate that the first gyration radius a_1 contributes the most to a'1 as can be seen from the fact that the magnitude of the (1,1)-component of G is the largest among the components in the first column.
+Similarly, the third gyration radius a_3 contributes to a'1 the second most, while a_2 contributes the least to a'1 .
+We also see that a'2 overlaps largely with a_2 .

-Fig. 5(a) shows the time evolution of the three new coordinates, $a'1$ , $a'2$ and $a'3$ , introduced in Eq.
+Figure 5(a) shows the time evolution of the three new coordinates, a'1 , a'2 , and a'3 , introduced in Eq.
 (29), for the same trajectory as in Fig. 3(a).
-While the two variables, $a_1$ and $a_3$ , change significantly upon structural transition in Fig. 3(a), only one variable $a'1$ changes significantly in Fig. 5(a).
-This indicates that the principal component analysis has successfully transformed the original three gyration radii into the single predominant coordinate $a'1$ , which captures the structural transitions clearly, and other two coordinates, $a'2$ and $a'3$ .
-Fig. 5(b) shows the projection of the same trajectory as in Fig. 3(b) onto the two-dimensional space of $a'1$ and $a'2$ .
+While the two variables, a_1 and a_3 , change significantly upon structural transition in Fig. 3(a), only one variable a'1 changes significantly in Fig. 5(a).
+This indicates that the principal component analysis has successfully transformed the original three gyration radii into the single predominant coordinate a'1 , which captures the structural transitions clearly, and other two coordinates, a'2 and a'3 .
+Figure 5(b) shows the projection of the same trajectory as in Fig. 3(b) onto the two-dimensional space of a'1 and a'{2} .
 We see that there are two regions where the trajectory is densely populated.
 In the left region, all the points on the trajectory (plotted with circles) are quenched to the bottom of the potential well of OCT.
-On the other hand, in the right region, all the points on the trajectory (plotted with crosses) are quenched
+On the other hand, in the region on the right, all the points on the trajectory (plotted with crosses) are quenched to the bottom of the potential well of CTBP.
+The two potential wells are clearly separated, and the system undergoes structural transition along the coordinate a'1 by passing through the region in between these two wells.
+Thus, a'1 can be regarded as the reaction coordinate.
+In Sec.
+IV, we use the reaction coordinate a'1 as well as the two-dimensional space of a'1 and a'2 as in Fig. 5(b) frequently to describe the mechanisms for structural transitions of the cluster.